open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

     source command).

 compatible
-    The root compatible string of the U-Boot device tree that this configuration shall automatically match when
+    The root compatible string of the bootloader device tree that this configuration shall automatically match.
+If this property is not provided, the compatible string will be
-    :index:`CONFIG_FIT_BEST_MATCH` is
-    enabled.
-If this property is not provided, the compatible string will be extracted from the fdt blob instead.
+    extracted from the fdt blob instead.
 This is only possible if the fdt is not compressed, so images with compressed fdts that want to use compatible string matching must always provide this property.

+    Note that U-Boot requires the :index:`CONFIG_FIT_BEST_MATCH` option to be enabled for this matching to work.

-The FDT blob is required to properly boot FDT-based kernel, so the minimal configuration for 2.6 FDT kernel is (kernel, fdt) pair.
+The FDT blob is required to properly boot FDT based kernel, so the minimal configuration for 2.6 FDT kernel is (kernel, fdt) pair.

 Older, 2.4 kernel and 2.6 non-FDT kernel do not use FDT blob, in such cases